ManfredWisniewski/wit.ansible-tpl/README.md

 # wit.ansible-tpl

 Minimal Ansible template for building reusable roles and playbooks with Molecule testing and Galaxy-ready metadata.
-You can find roles created with this template at my GitHub page [Manfred Wisniewski](https://github.com/ManfredWisniewski?tab=repositories)
+You can find roles created with this template at my GitHub page [Wisniewski IT Solutions](https://github.com/ManfredWisniewski?tab=repositories)

 ## Features
 - **Role-first layout** under `roles/` with Galaxy metadata.